-- 7. The Applicant shall not transport more than 665,000 tonnes of mineral concentrate from the site in any calendar year. - 8.
-The Applicant shall ensure that all mineral concentrate and MSP waste is transported in RMS approved vehicles via the road haulage route (as shown in Appendix 3). - 9.
-The Applicant shall ensure that no more than 35 haulage vehicle trips (70 vehicle movements) of mineral concentrate are dispatched from the site in any 24 hour period. - 10.
+- 7. The Applicant shall not transport more than 665,000 tonnes of mineral concentrate from the site in any calendar year. - 7A.
+The Applicant shall not transport more than 665,000 tonnes of mineral concentrate or ore for a period of 12 months from the date of determination of Modification 3, unless otherwise agreed by the Secretary. - 8.
+The Applicant shall ensure that all mineral concentrate, ore and MSP waste is transported in TfNSW approved vehicles via the road haulage route (as shown in Appendix 3). - The Applicant shall ensure that no more than 35 haulage vehicle trips (70 vehicle movements) of mineral concentrate and ore are dispatched from the site in any 24 hour period. - 10.
 The Applicant shall restrict train movements to and from the Ivanhoe rail facility to: - (a) a maximum of 8 train movements per week; and - (b) a maximum of 2 train movements in any 24 hour period.